-- Kapha : (Function of support, growth, nourishment, repair and maintenance of the body)
+- Kapha : (Function of support, growth, nourishment, repair, and maintenance of the body)

 When the three Doshas are well harmonized and function in a balanced manner, it results in good nourishment and well being of the individual.
 But when there is imbalance or disharmony within or between them, it will result in elemental imbalance, leading to various kinds of ailments.
-The Ayurvedic concept of physical health revolves round these three Doshas and its primary purpose is to help maintain them in a balanced state and thus to prevent disease.
-This humoral theory is not unique to the ancient Indian Medicine: The Yin and Yang theory in Chinese medicine and the Hippocratic theory of four humours in Greek medicine are also very similar.
+The Ayurvedic concept of physical health revolves around these three Doshas and its primary purpose is to help maintain them in a balanced state and thus to prevent disease.
+This humoral theory is not unique to the ancient Indian Medicine: The Yin and Yang theory in Chinese medicine and the Hippocratic theory of four senses of humor in Greek medicine are also very similar.

 The elements combine with Ether and Air in dominance to form what is known in Ayurveda as Vata Dosha.
-Vata governs the principle of knowledge and movement and therefore can be seen as the function, which includes nerve impulses, circulation, respiration and elimination etc.,
+Vata governs the principle of knowledge and movement and therefore can be seen as the function, which includes nerve impulses, circulation, respiration, and elimination etc.,

 The elements with Fire and Water in dominance combine to form the Pitta Dosha.
 The Pitta Dosha is responsible for the process of transformation or metabolism.
 The transformation of foods into nutrients that our bodies can assimilate is an example of a Pitta function.
 Pitta is also responsible for metabolism in the organ and tissue systems as well as cellular metabolism.
 Finally, it is predominantly the water and earth elements, which combine to form the Kapha Dosha.
 Kapha is responsible for growth, adding structure unit by unit.
 It also offers protection, for example, in form of the cerebral-spinal fluid, which protects the brain and spinal column.
 The mucosal lining of the stomach is another example of the function of Kapha Dosha protecting the tissues.